oskar-ika-adi-nugroho/DA-HGNet/README.md

 DHA-eGCN is designed to preserve the local kinematic structure of the human body while capturing long-range spatiotemporal dependencies from skeleton sequences.
 It combines topology-aware differential hyperedge attention, graph convolution, and multi-scale temporal convolution for robust skeleton-based action recognition.

-The method is described in the accompanying manuscript:

-> **DHA-eGCN: Differential-Hyperedge-Attention-Enhanced Graph Convolution Network for Skeleton-based Human Action Recognition**

 ## Overview